 Resident corporations are taxed based on worldwide income.
-A foreign company carrying out business activities through a PE in Indonesia will generally be required to assume the same tax obligations as a resident taxpayer.
+A foreign company carrying out business activities through a permanent establishment (PE) in Indonesia will generally be required to assume the same tax obligations as a resident taxpayer.

 Taxable business profits are calculated on the basis of normal accounting principles as modified by certain tax adjustments.
 Generally, a deduction is allowed for all expenditures incurred to obtain, collect, and maintain taxable business profits.
 A timing difference may arise if an expenditure recorded as an expense for accounting cannot be immediately claimed as a deduction for tax (see the Deductions section).